Five years ago, a door which had been wedged open for some time eventually gave way and closed shut on Scottish football’s two behemoths.

 He said: “When people think about Scottish football they think of Rangers and Celtic, they are the main attractions.
 If they were to move to the Premier League, the league will lose that attention.

-“So the value of the league would go down in my opinion, which is why you can imagine most people in Scotland would want to keep them in the Premiership.”
+“So the value of the league would go down in my opinion, which is why you can imagine most people in Scotland would want to keep then in the Premiership.”

-For now, the conversation with the English football authorities will have to wait.
-It’s the top teams in the Premier League who have the power to negotiate their way into a super league who hold the key to door that was once seemingly bolted shut.
+For now, the conversation is a non-starter.
+But the top teams in the Premier League who have the power to negotiate their way into a super league hold the key to door that was once seemingly bolted shut.
 This age-old debate may not be done just yet.